Carved Records

-Carved Records is an American record label operating out of Dallas, Texas, that began operation in 2009.
+Carved Records is an American record label in Dallas which began in 2009.

 History

-Carved Records was founded by CEO Tim Porter (after a career in many non-music business ventures) and Vice President of Operations Phil Thomas (a music industry veteran with over 20 years in the music business).
-Since forming in 2009, the label has released six albums and one compilation album.
+Carved Records was founded by CEO Tim Porter (after a career in many non-music business ventures) and Phil Thomas, vice president of operation.
+Thomas is a music industry veteran with over 20 years in the music industry.
+Since its formation, the label has released six albums and a compilation album.

-In 2012, Carved Records secured a new distribution deal with EMI, and deals with The Orchard and Cargo for worldwide distribution.
+In 2012, Carved secured a distribution deal with EMI and deals with The Orchard and Cargo Records for worldwide distribution.

 Artists

-As of February 2013, Carved Records have two significant bands on the label.
+As of February 2013, Carved Records has two significant bands on the label.